trthatcher/DiscriminantAnalysis.jl/doc/index.rst

 .. function:: discriminants(model, Z)

-    Returns a matrix of discriminant function values based on the ``model`` instance for each observation in data matrix ``Z``.
-Each column of values corresponds to the discriminant function values for the class.
-For example, ``Z[i,j]`` corresponds to the discriminant function value for observation ``i`` relative to class ``j``.
+    Returns a matrix of discriminant function values based on ``model``.
+Each column of values corresponds to a class discriminant function and each row corresponds to the discriminant function values for an observation in ``Z``.
+    For example, ``Z[i,j]`` corresponds to the discriminant function value of class ``j`` for observation ``i``.

 .. function:: classify(model, Z)

     Returns a vector of class indices based on the classification rule.
-This is equivalent of choosing the column corresponding to the maximum discriminant function value for each row in the matrix returned by ``discriminants`` with the same arguments.
+This function takes the output of the ``discriminants`` function and applies ``indmax`` to each row to determine the class.

 References
 ==========